 - E safety – we have a class policy procedure that all children use, in order to improve their safety whilst on the internet at school and at home.
 We place information on our website and within our newsletters

-- We have very high standards of behaviour and our behaviour across the school is very good.
+- We have very high standards and expectations of behaviour and our behaviour across the school is very good.
 We have a clear rewards and sanctions policy which enables children to be clear about their responsibilities with regard to behaviour.
 We work in partnership with our parents/carers if there are any concerns.

 - We don’t tolerate bullying and we act swiftly using our clear anti bullying policy and procedures if there are any concerns or issues

 - Educational visits are always risk assessed.
 We ensure the ratio of adults to children meets or exceeds requirements so that your children can enjoy their school trips!

 - All our staff have basic first aid training and we have 3 members of staff who are fully trained Paediatric First Aiders.
 Children are sent to the hall/staff room if they are hurt or feeling poorly.
 As well as medical attention a kind word and TLC are also applied!

 - We are a fully inclusive school.
 Our Inclusion Leader and SENCO work closely with our children and their families to support any additional needs effectively.